nrminor/cline-cutter/README.md

 #### Running in the background

 Usually, I use the Nextflow flag `-bg` to run the pipeline in the background, which is akin to using `screen` on Linux.
-This ensures that the pipeline will run to finish, even if your computer goes to sleep, your multi-factor authentication expires (this happens all the time on ARCC resources), the cluster has an outage, or some other disruption takes place.
+This ensures that the pipeline will run to finish, even if your computer goes to sleep, your multi-factor authentication expires (this happens all the time on ARCC resources), or some other disruption takes place.

 To run the workflow in the background, use: